Stranded with My Class:

 "Probably overslept or skipped school."

 "Well at least no one's suspicious," Danny commented dryly to himself.
-"Everyone still thinks you're week, geeky, scary-cat Fenton," looking around once more he noticed everyone staring at him and laughing under their breath, "and I still can't decide if that's a good or bad thing."
+"Everyone still thinks you're weak, geeky, scary-cat Fenton."
+Looking around once more he noticed everyone staring at him and laughing under their breath.
+"And I still can't decide if that's a good or bad thing."

 When the door to Mr. Lancer's classroom swung open and two agents walked in, he groaned into the wood of his desk.
-Raising his head upright, Danny skilled a look of indifference over his face, but on the inside he was a mess.
-The walls suddenly felt too close and he gulped at the intense feeling of being trapped.
+Raising his head upright, Danny skilled a look of indifference over his face, but on the inside, he was a mess.
+The walls suddenly felt too close and he gulped at the intense feeling of being trapped, something that always crept up on him whenever he was in the vicinity of the GIW.

 He hoped with every fiber in his being that they were here to lecture us, but when he looked back at the two agents standing in the doorway, all that hope vanished.